RedHatNordicsSA/linux4win/content/lab1.md

 # Lab 1 Software management

-This lab will introduce you to the basic concepts of installing applications in Red Hat Enterprise Linux.
+This lab will introduce you to the basic concepts of installing and updating applications in Red Hat Enterprise Linux.

 ## Intro to Software management in Linux